vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1349

-back to Indo-Iranian period, 268 ; 1 prooedure of, is like apāinsuyāja, bad to be performed again for 1162, going to Araṭtaka and other Bæbike Upagamgrabaña (clasping the feet countries, 16;-it till latest age no and bowing ), rules about, 335. upapayapa performod, the person Upavedan, 354; four, 365. bookino patitas &vitrika, 376; Urdhvapundra (mark on foro. latest age for, according to varna, bead), 673; fiagers omployed in 376; makos a inan as if born again, making, 673; marks inado on 189; Medbājanapa rite performed
+back to Indo-Iranian period, 268 ; 1 prooedure of, is like apāinsuyāja, bad to be performed again for 1162, going to Araṭtaka and other Bæbike Upagamgrabaña (clasping the feet countries, 16;-it till latest age no and bowing ), rules about, 335. upapayapa performod, the person Upavedan, 354; four, 365. bookino patitas &vitrika, 376; Urdhvapundra (mark on foro. latest age for, according to varṇa, bead), 673; fiagers omployed in 376; makos a inan as if born again, making, 673; marks inado on 189; Medbājanapa rite performed

 twelve parts of the body, 673; on 4th day after upanayana, 305- marks made with Gopioandanı, 306; nivita mode of wearing whep